 Didier Bonnet: Ok.
-So very briefly, I belong to the Strategy and Transformation arm of Capgemini, which is called Capgemini Consulting.
-It’s about 3.5 consultants focused entirely on digital transformation, and of course we’re part of the bigger Capgemini group, which is about 13 million dollars, 180 thousand people, worldwide really delivering the technology that we’re trying to shape as consultants.
+So very briefly, I belong to the strategy and transformation arm of Capgemini, which is called Capgemini Consulting.
+It’s about 3,500 consultants focused entirely on digital transformation.
+And of course, we’re part of the bigger Capgemini group, which is about 13 billion dollars, 180 thousand people worldwide really delivering the technology that we’re trying to shape as consultants.
 Within that time, I run the digital transformation practice globally, and also responsible as the exec sponsor for our research partnership with MIT.

 Michael Krigsman: So, you spend a lot of time talking with large organizations, and you wrote a book.
 And you know, why don’t you tell us briefly about the book that you wrote as well, because I think that will feed into our conversation.

 Didier Bonnet: Ok.
-So I think the whole, without going too far back in history, I mean one of the things that surprised me - this is going back to 2009, when I started really looking at this phenomenon - most of the stuff that was written in the press, or you could see that in research, was around industries that were really either tech industry, or Apple, or Google, or the music industry, the publishing industry.
-So all industry that I like, or companies that I like, altogether, these industries represent about 6% of the world economy.
-And, I sort of said, you know, if this phenomenon actually transfers to many more industries, which I believed at the time, then we have 94% of the world economy which is not looked at.
-And this 94% is composed of fairly large companies in very traditional industry, like pharmaceutical, like manufacturing, like banking, insurance, retail … So I really wanted to focus on that; on really looking at what happened, how do they shape this transformation, because companies, as you well know, large companies in existence for hundreds of years sometimes, with loads of legacy systems and organization, and therefore the transformation is a really complex endeavor.
+So I think the whole, without going too far back in history, I mean one of the things that surprised me - this is going back to around 2009, when I started really looking at this phenomenon - most of the stuff that was written in the press, or that you could see in research, was around industries that were really either tech industry, or Apple, or Google, or the music industry, the publishing industry.
+So all the industry that I like, or companies that I like.
+Altogether, these industries represent about 6% of the world economy.
+And, I sort of said, “you know, if this phenomenon actually transfers to many more industries (which I believed at the time), then we have 94% of the world economy which is not looked at.”
+And this 94% is composed of fairly large companies in very traditional industries like pharmaceutical, like manufacturing, like banking, insurance, retail … So I really wanted to focus on really looking at what happened: How do they shape this transformation in large companies?
+Because, as you well know, large companies have been in existence for hundreds of years, sometimes with loads of legacy systems and organization.
+And therefore, the transformation is a really complex endeavor.
 So we’re really focused on that.

 And, the purpose was really to say, “You know, if we think what’s happening right now with those technologies is completely magical and superb, we ain’t seen nothing yet.
-What’s coming, and you know that very well what’s coming down the pipe with robotics, with artificial intelligence, it’s going to make the software technology even more amazing.
+What’s coming ─ and you know that very well what’s coming down the pipe ─ with robotics, with artificial intelligence, is going to make the software technology even more amazing.
 And, therefore, the opportunity for business is even bigger.

 But, the only firms that will be able to leverage that are the firms that are able to transform themselves and have gone through a few cycles to really integrate those technologies for business benefits.
 So there’s really the story of how we … So after four years, we published that book and since then, we’ve continued drilling down into the topic in a more precise segment of the digital transformation journey.